chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Distribute traffic across server pools for different types of traffic.
   - Implement local cache for improved response time.
   - Implement a CDN network for content distribution.
   - You can talk about [[Vertical vs Horizontal Scaling]] in the context of database servers and instances of your application along with any microservices if you include that in your codebase architecture.
-Side note scaling can fall under Admin functionality weather that is resource scaling in a cloud environment or some custom built solution were create an admin dashboard for internal use by developers with a frontend
+Side note scaling can fall under Admin functionality weather that is resource scaling in a cloud environment or some custom built solution like creating an admin dashboard for internal use by developers with a frontend that includes different [[XII Admin processes]].
-  - Besides that there is talking about the [[Benefits of cloud]] in terms of outsourcing functionality using different service architecture ranging  from IAAS to SAAS
+  - Besides that there is talking about the [[Benefits of cloud]] in terms of outsourcing functionality or infrastructure using different service architecture ranging from IAAS to SAAS

- - also creating Admin process that manage [[Resource Scaling]] note there are many more admin process were you can create a frontend to for internal use by developers
+#### Scaling stuff to reference  or merge together somewhere

 Talk about [[Elements Of A Distributed Systems]] or merge into here since overlap compare to centralized systems
-#### Scaling stuff to reference  or merge together somewhere

 - [[Concurrency Vs Horizontal Scaling]]
 - Load balancing Placeholder